Velma Maia Thomas: Works

 Thomas also co-authored Emancipation Proclamation: Forever Free with Kevin McGruder (2013) and was a contributor to Leroy Barber's book Red, Brown, Yellow, Black, White?
 Who's More Precious In God's Sight?
 (2013).

 Thomas was selected as one of a hundred distinguished Americans to contribute to the book Lift Every Voice and Sing: A Celebration of the Negro National Anthem (2000) She also contributed a chapter to Albert Cleage Jr. and the Black Madonna and Child (2016) and provided the introduction to Finding A Place Called Home: A Guide to African-American Genealogy and Historical Identity (1999).

 Thomas has contributed to various academic journals, notably the publication of The Odd Fellow City: The Promise of a Leading Black Town in the Journal of the Georgia Association of Historians.

 In 2012, Thomas was an expert and commentator for the PBS documentary, Underground Railroad: The William Still Story.

-Thomas has served as a distinguished scholar at the Penn Center in South Carolina and is currently part of the faculty of the University of South Carolina Beaufort.
+Thomas has served as a distinguished scholar at the Penn Center in South Carolina and once served on the faculty of the University of South Carolina Beaufort.